Seller Frequently Asked Questions

 Q. How do I reach the right potential buyers?

-• Broker’s Open – A great way to generate demand for a home, a broker’s open targets other realtors who may have potential buyers.
-Your realtor will send emails out to their colleagues inviting them to preview your property.
+- Broker’s Open – A broker’s open targets other realtors who may have potential buyers.
+The Listing Brokerage’s Agent will send emails out to their colleagues inviting them to preview your property.
+Brokerages maintain a vast list of local realtors and this is a great way to get the word out

-• Signage – Proper signage at the front of your home alerts both neighbors and prospective buyers that your home is for sale.
-Add a flyer box and passersby can take a flyer with them to share with anyone who may be interested in purchasing your home.
+- Signage – Proper signage at the front of your home alerts both neighbors and prospective buyers that your home is for sale.
+Add a QR code and passersby can get immediate information about your home just by scanning it.
+Of course, they can also type in your address into any search engine or home search app.

 Q. What should a seller expect from an open house?